-As mentioned earlier, the outcome b is determined by observing whether a vehicle switches to the predicted RSU, equivalent to a cache hit or miss if a pre-caching request was sent to the RSU.
+As mentioned in "Mapping proactive caching to MAB problems", the outcome b is determined by observing whether a vehicle switches to the predicted RSU, equivalent to a cache hit or miss if pre-caching request was sent to the RSU.
 The relevant reward will then be generated with Equation (6) and fed back to the earlier decision-making RSU.
 With Equation (3), (5) and (6), the learning agent aims to update its estimate of each action $Q(a) = E[r_t]$, make an action selection and maximize its cumulative rewards $max \sum r_t$.

-Notably, due to the constant α adopted in Equation (5) and the negative reward introduced in Equation (6), $Q(a) \in [-1, 1]$ is no longer a probability i.e., it is not an estimate of θ as in the sample-average method (Equation (1)), but directly represents the expected reward of the action a.
+Notably, due to the constant α adopted in Equation (5) and the negative reward introduced in Equation (6), $Q(a) \in [-1,1]$ is no longer a probability i.e., it is not an estimate of θ as in the sample-average method (Equation (1)), but directly represents the expected reward of the action a.

 c) Contextual information The above methods for updating actions' Q-values, selection, and reward function can be applied to both non-contextual and contextual bandit problems.
-However, the agent in the general noncontextual MAB learning could face the dilemma where two or more of its actions may converge to very close estimated Q-values, which poses great uncertainty when predicting an accurate next RSU node.
-Therefore, the motivation for proposing a contextual MAB algorithm is to resolve this as best as possible.
-The agent in a contextual MAB problem maps contexts to its action set and associates a specific Q-table with each individual context and aims to learn a policy under different them.
-In the vehicular network, vehicles may come from various directions which can be useful contextual information.
-If the agent RSU can make use of it and split it to separate bandit tasks, it is likely to improve the overall accumulated rewards.
+The difference is that the agent in a contextual MAB problem maps contextual situations to its specific action values.
+In other words, it associates a specific Q-table with each individual situation and aims to learn a policy under different contexts.
+There are limitations on the performance of the agent in a non-contextual MAB problem.
+For example, vehicles that visit one agent RSU might go to its neighbors in a similar proportion, which means that its actions might have similar values, and this results in back and forth selections between its actions.
+However, these vehicles may also come from various directions and if the agent RSU is able to distinguish and make use of such information, and split to separate bandit tasks, it is likely to improve the overall accumulated rewards.
+This is the major motivation to propose contextual MAB-based algorithm.

-Specifically, the context we introduced on top of a non-contextual MAB-based algorithm is the previous RSU that a vehicle connected to before the current agent RSU.
-The rationale behind this is that the previous RSU is a very easily accessible context and this does not require additional effort on signaling extra information, compared to other types of context e.g., road information, vehicle angel, etc. Once a vehicle connects to an RSU and starts to request content from it, the agent RSU needs to predict the next RSU (action selection) and inform it to pre-cache the needed content if necessary.
-In contextual MAB, the agent RSU now needs to first identify the previous RSU as context and learn the action values associated with it so that decisions are properly made under a particular context.
-The equivalent equations to Equations (2) and (5) for action selection and Qvalue updating in contextual MAB become:
+Specifically, the context we introduced on top of a non-contextual MAB-based algorithm is the previous RSU that a vehicle connected to prior to the current agent RSU.
+Once a vehicle connects to a RSU and starts to request content from it, the agent RSU needs to predict the next RSU (action selection) and inform it to pre-cache the needed content if necessary.
+In the non-contextual MAB, the agent RSU makes this decision according to the Q-values of its actions.
+In contextual MAB, however, it will first identify the previous RSU that the vehicle came from as context and learn the action values associated with it so that decisions are properly made under such context.
+The equivalent equations to Eq.
+3 and Eq.
+5 for action selection and action-value updating in contextual MAB model become: